 Recommended Age Group for Medical Observership

-Any undergraduate or postgraduate medical student in India or abroad
+Any undergraduate or postgraduate pre-medical or medical student in India or abroad

 Duration of Observership